Megget Reservoir: History

 In 1983, Lothian Regional Council commissioned a short film - "A Different Valley" - on the construction of the dam and associated works.
 A copy of this is held by the National Library of Scotland and can be viewed online.

 Cramalt Tower

 The site of Cramalt or Cramald tower or castle was covered by the water of the reservoir.
 The excavated foundations have been reconstructed near the shoreline of the reservoir.

-Cramalt Tower was used by James V when he came to hunt deer in the area in 1529.
+Cramalt Tower was used by James V when he came to hunt deer in the area in September 1529.
+In June 1532 he brought a relatively small company of 300 followers.
 His masons worked on the building in 1533.
 There were two towers.
 When James V came to hunt in September 1538 his servant John Tennent brought bedding from Linlithgow Palace and Malcolm Gourlay brought tents stored at Holyrood Palace for his company.
 His men were equipped with staffs and halberds.
 The castle belonged to Lord Hay of Yester.